pkp/pkp-docs/getting-found-staying-found/en/getting-found-staying-found.md

 Using the PKP PN only requires installing the PKP PN plugin in your OJS journal and agreeing to the terms of service.
 For information about the PKP PN, visit the (PKP Preservation Network Documenation)[https://docs.pkp.sfu.ca/pkp-pn/).

 #### CLOCKSS

 [CLOCKSS]((https://clockss.org/) is a community governed and supported digital preservation archive for scholarly content.
 It contains more than 46 million journal articles, 260,000 books, plus an array of newer content types and essential metadata such as DOIs.

-Its preservation approach is designed to be resilient to threats from potential technological, economic, environmental and political failures and provides a safe environment for the scholarly record.
+Its preservation approach is designed to be resilient to threats from potential technological, economic, environmental, and political failures and provides a safe environment for the scholarly record.
+This network is built with proven LOCKSS open source technology and is a dark archive, meaning that content is not accessible to users unless it would otherwise disappear from the web.
+In this case it is made available open access under a Creative Commons License to ensure it remains available and openly accessible to everyone.
 Mirror preservation nodes at 12 major academic institutions around the world guarantee long-term preservation and access.
-This network is built with proven LOCKSS open-source technology, and is a dark archive, meaning that content is not accessible to users unless it would otherwise disappear from the web.
-In this case it is made available open access under a creative commons license.

-CLOCKSS is a dark archive that assigns Creative Commons Open Access licenses to all triggered publications to ensure they always remain available and openly accessible to everyone.

 A collaboration between the world’s leading research libraries and academic publishers, CLOCKSS is a financially secure, independent non-profit 501(c)(3) organization, governed by its Board of libraries and publishers.

 There is an annual fee for using CLOCKSS, which can be paid by a library or an individual publisher.
 For further information, refer to [joining CLOCKSS](https://clockss.org/join-clockss/).

 #### Internet Archive

-Unlike dark archiving options, the [Internet Archive’s](https://archive.org/) web archiving program is more suitable for the preservation of a website.
-Not all methods will comprehensively preserve all published content and files.

-The Internet Archive is a non-profit digital library founded in 1996 with the mission to provide “Universal Access to all Knowledge.”
-The organization actively works in partnership with national libraries and archives, universities, governments, research institutions, publishers, NGOs, and other organizations across the world on large-scale digital preservation, digital library standards, open source software development, advocacy, and strategic programs for open and persistent access to the world’s knowledge.

-The Internet Archive hosts the [Wayback Machine](https://archive.org/web/), a large web archive providing stable access to captured “snapshots” of web pages from past points in time.
+[Internet Archive (IA)](https://archive.org/) is a non-profit digital library founded in 1996 with the mission to provide “Universal access to all knowledge.”
+Internet Archive hosts the [Wayback Machine](https://archive.org/web/), a large web archive providing stable access to captured “snapshots” of web pages from past points in time and the main archive.org site which is a digital library and archiving of millions of books, audio-video, television, software, and other primary sources.

-Only publicly-accessible web pages that allow crawler access will be captured.
-Any function that requires logging in (including the editorial dashboard) will not be captured.
-It will be unable to bypass password protection for subscription-based OJS journals.
-OJS’s search function will also cease to work.

-When planning to web archive OJS journals, it’s important to consider depth: Is it sufficient to only capture static pages (such as homepage, about & policies, and other information pages)?
-Are issue tables of content or article-level metadata important?
-Do you need every full-text galley (including PDFs)?

-There are 3 main ways in which journals can be added to the archive, with varying levels of granularity and control:

-* Automated crawlers: Automated crawlers need to be made aware of the website’s existence.
-Typically, this means having a consistent URL for some time and being linked from already-archived web pages.
-Once awareness is established, the Wayback Machine’s web crawlers will periodically index data from public web pages.
-It is possible that your journal has already been indexed.
-A good first step is to search the [Wayback Machine](https://archive.org/web/) for your URL, to find out if it has been captured already, and how detailed the snapshots are.
-It is also possible to request exclusion from future automated crawls.

-* Save a webpage: Anyone can initiate a web crawl of a single page, at any time.
-The Wayback Machine will crawl the page and capture a new snapshot within a few minutes.
-However, this is limited to saving one page (unique URL) at a time.
-You can [request a new web page capture through an online form, or via a browser extension]( https://help.archive.org/hc/en-us/articles/360001513491-Save-Pages-in-the-Wayback-Machine).
-This tool is most useful for static informational pages, because it needs to be done manually.

-* Archive-It: [Archive-It](https://archive-it.org/) is a paid subscription service provided by Internet Archive that allows organizations to run crawling projects.
-It allows collecting organizations to exercise more control over the crawls: identifying which websites to crawl, and how often.
-It is possible to capture an entire domain with a root URL.
-If your OJS journal is associated with an institution or library, contact them to see if they have a subscription, and if your journal is eligible.
-To identify organizations, you can also search for [collecting organizations on Archive-It](https://archive-it.org/explore/?show=Organizations).
-While Archive-It offers more control, we strongly recommend that you work with someone with technical expertise.
-Skilled troubleshooting will likely be required to ensure that crawls capture OJS journals with sufficient granularity, especially when attempting to capture full-text galleys (especially PDFs).
+Internet Archive provides a variety of preservation services, including digitization, web archiving, digital preservation, and basic repository services, at various cost levels from free to one-time, per-terabyte “forever” costs.
+These costs vary depending on service guarantees.
+For OJS journals, any of these services may be applicable, including the following:

+* **Archive files in archive.org:** Users can manually or programmatically upload archival copies of their content into a collection of their own within archive.org.
+The service is free and the content will be publicly accessible.
+See the [IA Help Center](https://help.archive.org/hc/en-us) to learn more.
+* **Archive websites in the Wayback Machine:** Users can use “Save Page Now” to add websites or web content to the [Wayback Machine](https://help.archive.org/hc/en-us/articles/360001513491-Save-Pages-in-the-Wayback-Machine).
+The service is free and material is publicly accessible via the Wayback Machine.
+Users can also search [IA Scholar’s](https://scholar.archive.org/) metadata catalog [Fatcat](https://fatcat.wiki/) for specific papers and, if no copy has been archived, use the “Save Paper Now” feature to add the online paper to the Wayback Machine and to the IA Scholar discovery service.
+* **Use the paid web archiving service, Archive-It:** Archive-It is a full-featured online service, managed by users, for building and managing ongoing web archive collections.
+Collections in Archive-It can be public or private.
+Costs are based on the amount of data archived and there are [free, sponsored options](https://archive-it.org/blog/archive-it-sponsored/) for qualifying organizations.
+See the [Learn More page](https://archive-it.org/blog/learn-more/) or the [Archive-It Help Center](https://support.archive-it.org/hc/en-us) for more information.
+* **Use the paid digital preservation service:** [IA’s digital preservation service](https://archive-it.org/blog/files/2021/03/Archive-It_digipres.pdf) is for highly customized digital preservation solutions.
+Costs are based on the amount of data deposited and collections can be public (via archive.org) or private.

+The paid services offered by IA guarantee perpetual preservation and access of deposited content.
+IA typically maintains a minimum of 4 archival copies, often more, in at least two distinct geographical data centers owned and operated by IA.
+OJS journals should evaluate various archiving services to understand the pros and cons of each to determine the solution that best serves their needs.
+Journals can email webservices@archive.org or ait@archive.org with any questions.

 ### Verifying Preservation Status

-The [Keeper’s Registry](https://keepers.issn.org/) provides the ISSN International Centre with metadata on their holdings.
-This metadata is then included in the ISSN Register, which is the information source for the ISSN Portal.

-The Keeper’s Registry is collecting data from a [number of participating archiving agencies](https://keepers.issn.org/keepers), including PKP PN.
+The [Keeper’s Registry](https://keepers.issn.org/) collects data from a [number of participating archiving agencies](https://keepers.issn.org/keepers), including all those mentioned above.

-To determine if your journal has been archived by one of the participating archiving agencies, search for the journal by Title or ISSN at the [ISSN Portal](https://portal.issn.org/).
+To determine if your journal has been archived by one or more of the participating archiving agencies, search for the journal by Title or ISSN at the [ISSN Portal](https://portal.issn.org/).
 Visit the tab “Archival Status” to view the details and extent of coverage.

-Other services, such as the DOAJ, may check the Keeper's Registry to confirm a journal’s archiving arrangements
+Services such as the DOAJ may check the Keeper's Registry to confirm a journal’s archiving arrangements.

 **Further Reading:**